JakeWillard/GDB.jl/src/ImmersedMirrors/guide.md

     fvec_diffx = Diff_x * fvec

-The code within the do-block is nothing more than a crude method of calculating a central difference approximation of the first derivative assuming a rectangular grid.
+In this example, we are creating a first derivative matrix using a central differencing approximation.
+Note that the code within the do-block is nothing more than a crude method of calculating this matrix on the rectangular grid.
 It is automatically projected onto the non-rectangular subspace, so that fvec_diffx is an approximation of the partial x derivative of sin(x)sin(y) on the points contained in grd.points.

-### Projection errors

-The matrix Diff_x computed above has some potential errors associated with it.
-The first is due to the crudeness of implementation: the code within the do-block is simply not a correct central difference approximation at the edges of the rectangular grid.
-This is purely user-error, since I could have written every row of the matrix to be computed correctly.
-However, we can get away with sloppiness of this kind provided that the edges of the rectangular grid are not very near the edges of the actual domain, i.e the bounding box defined by r0 and r1 should be large enough so that these errors are "deleted" by the similarity transform Proj M Proj^T.

-The other source of error has to do with the assumptions implicit in the projection itself.
-Proj is not invertible, rather we are using Proj^T as the appropriate pseudoinverse: Proj^T b is the minimum norm solution of Proj x = b.
-In the case of operators which couple points inside the domain to points outside the domain, Proj M Proj^T will not give the same result as M in general, as it effectively will perform the transformation under the assumption that everything outside the domain is set to zero.
-Tools described later in this guide will be useful in properly accounting for this effect when solving boundary value problems.

 ### GhostData